 The aftermath has been a long nostalgic decade of love and war, joy and pain, victories and definite defeats.
 Mom was still, in the seeming opinion of many, a very young woman that should have no trouble getting married again.
 Her own opinion and plans begged to disagree.
 She didn’t know how, but we would be alright without a new father.
 So she prepared herself, and us, for battle.
 She told us everyday that life was about to get hard.
 Nobody knew how hard.

-The first war was Mum’s refusal to get remarried in my father’s family.
-You know how this whole wife-inheritance story goes.
-That birthed the theory that she was responsible for my father’s death in an effort to “take his property”.
-Overnight, Mum became a “murderer, witch and thief” all in one character (some Wonder Woman, eh?) with the most incriminating “evidence” coming from the stepson she had so lovingly raised as her own for years (with Dad’s disapproval), obviously fueled and proudly sponsored by Dad’s family.
+The first war was the theory taken on by my father’s people, that Mum was responsible for his death and wanted to “take his property”.
+Overnight, Mum became a “murderer, witch and thief” all in one character (some Wonder Woman, eh?) with the most incriminating “evidence” coming from the stepson she had so lovingly raised as her own for years (with Dad’s actual disapproval), obviously fueled and proudly sponsored by Dad’s family.
 The wars got physical.
 Knives and tongues were sharpened.
 Pangas and spells were cast.
 A snake or two visited us in the house out of nowhere at random hours of the night.
-Bad manners, right?
+Spooky, I tell you.

-We fled the house we owned in Jinja and fully settled in Mbarara, my second home and birthplace.
+We fled the house we owned in Kamuli and fully settled in Mbarara, our other home.
 Luckily, Mom was given her Survivor’s Benefit by NSSF Uganda.
-Being the entrepreneur that already owned a moderate retail business and a bar, I thought she’d invest the Benefit to make quick money.
+Being the entrepreneur that already owned an impressive retail business and a bar, I thought she’d invest the Benefit to make quick money.
 Nope; she built houses!
-Mum bought land and started building studio apartments.
+Mum bought land and started building studio rooms for rent.
 Barely five months after she’d started building, the landlord of our home kicked us out!

 Mom completed the other rooms we (and our stuff) hadn’t occupied, and put them up for rent.
 The rent that came in fed us, clothed us, transported us to church and school, bought medicine and basically kept us alive.
 It wasn’t enough to complete the rooms we were occupying.
-So our tenants lived the Bourgeoisie life, while we lived miserably for the next 8 years.
-You’ll notice the same pattern among today’s richest people.
-They produce luxuries for us to buy, but they live modestly.
+So our tenants took up the okay rooms, while we took on the “dangerous” ones for the next 8 years.
+It was a sacrifice we willingly made.

 Mom gave her life to Jesus Christ, and this was the greatest gift she ever gave to us.
 She was very beautiful.
 She could have left us alone any day of her life.
 Men- rich men- hit on her daily, in our presence!
 I’ll never understand what strength she had to choose the life we lived.
-Mothers opt out.
+Some mom’s, they opt out.
+And I totally get that.
 But she got married to Jesus, and that was just it.